Performance management practice offers an illusion

 - Focus on targets than building competencies

-Today, managers are in a predicament unknown in the 80’s or 90’s.
-The current performance management practice will be rendered obsolete in today’s work environment.
+Today, managers are in a predicament unknown in the ’80s or ’90s.

 - There are and will continue to be multiple generations in the workplace – a) Traditionalists b) Baby Boomers c) Generation X d) Millennials e) and soon the Generation 2020.